annakirkpatrick/git-resources/git_tutorial.md

 ```
 will open the editor with a new (empty) file.
 You can then type the file contents.
-When finished, press CTRL+s to save and then CTRL+x to exit the editor.
+When finished, press CTRL+w to save and then CTRL+x to exit the editor.

 You have now created a file, but we have not yet asked git to record the fact that you created a file.
 In order to tell git about this file, we need build a commit containing the file.